Is there a more fair way to sell World Cup tickets?

 Tickets to the World Cup are frustratingly expensive, and the system for buying FIFA's mostly expensive tickets is complicated and exasperating.
 But there's some method there.
 With the NYC Marathon's example in mind, we can see FIFA using allocation methods that map to the four kinds of fairness:

 - Luck.
-FIFA's random drawings allow them to sell tickets for less than the market-clearing price, but give everyone (or everyone with a Visa card, in the case of the presale) an equal shot at buying tickets that cost less than scalper prices.
+FIFA's random drawings allow them to sell tickets for less than the market-clearing price, but give everyone (or everyone with a Visa card, in the case of the presale) an equal shot at buying tickets that cost less than ticket reseller prices.

 - Merit.
 FIFA gives 16% of each match's tickets to the competing country's Member Associations.
 That way, the Canadian Soccer Association or Egyptian Football Association can come up with an application process or criteria to reward loyal fans with tickets.
 According to FIFA, 50% of the tickets sold by Member Associations are in the "most affordable range," although only 10% are those budget, $60 tickets.